CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

    \newpage

-1. Use **File Explorer** to navigate to the folder containing the final version of your program `FlippingACoin_Part2` in your lab folder.
-Copy and paste this program in the same folder, and then right-click on the copy to rename it as `FlippingACoin_Part3`.
-Launch VS Express and use it to open the program `FlippingACoin_Part3`.
+1. Use **File Explorer** to navigate to your lab folder.
+Copy and paste the folder `FlippingACoin_Part2`, and then right-click on the copy to rename it as `FlippingACoin_Part3`.
+Launch VS Express and use it to open the project `FlippingACoin_Part3`.

-   Make the necessary changes to program `FlippingACoin_Part3` to simulate a **biased** coin instead of a fair one.
-When flipped, this biased coin is three times more likely to generate Heads than Tails (Hint: recall that you the value `0.5` from the previous part was chosen to split the range `[0,1)` perfectly in half).
+   Make the necessary changes to the project `FlippingACoin_Part3` to simulate a **biased** coin instead of a fair one.
+When flipped, this biased coin is three times more likely to generate *Heads* than *Tails* (Hint: recall that you the value `0.5` from the previous part was chosen to split the range `[0,1)` perfectly in half).

-   Run this program 20 times and record below the number of *Heads* and number of *Tails*:
+   Run this project 20 times and record below the number of *Heads* and number of *Tails*:

    * number of *Heads*: ______ out of 20 flips